 There are a lot of species of tropical and subtropical ferns, but there are also a lot of ferns that are native to more temperate climates.
 These ferns would be well suited to cooler parts of the house but won’t survive in rooms that are too well heated.
 Tropical ferns survive best in homes with central heating.
 Below are recommend indoor conditions for optimal fern growth:

-You can keep your ferns in dim light so long as you give them regular breaks in bright light.
+You can keep your ferns in dim light as long as you give them regular breaks in bright light.
 They can be given artificial light, but this should be from a special gardening bulb or a fluorescent strip.
 Ordinary light bulbs generate too much heat.

 Indoor Fern Companions

-Bromeliads are plants similar to the pineapple with a rosette of firm fleshy leaves.
+Bromeliads are plants similar to the pineapple with a rosette of firm, fleshy leaves.
 Some have a larger piece in the center or have plants with less form that wander without roots in the pot.
 The roots of a bromeliad are used simply for anchoring it to a support.
 They are not used for gathering nourishment.
 They make striking potted plants and also adapt well to hanging baskets.

 There are also tillandsias.
 These grow well in pots and are great for hanging baskets because they have arching foliage and take their nourishment directly from their environment or air.
 They require very little water.